The four operations on perverse motives: Categorical preliminaries

-\begin{prop} Let $\eusm S$ be an additive category.
+\begin{prop}(\cite[2.1 and Lemma~2.6]{MR1487973}).
+Let $\eusm S$ be an additive category.
 Let $\eusm A$ be an additive category with cokernels and $F:\eusm S\ra\eusm A$ be an additive functor, then there exists, up to a natural isomorphism, a unique right exact functor $\AR(\eusm S)\ra \eusm A$ that extends $F$.
-Moreover this functor is exact if and only if $F$ preserves pseudo-kernels. \end{prop}
+Moreover, if $\eusm S$ and $\eusm A$ admit pseudo-kernels, then this functor is exact if and only if $F$ preserves pseudo-kernels. \end{prop}

 Note that the construction can be dualized so that there is a universal way to add kernels to an additive category.
 One simply set $\AL(\eusm S):=\AR(\eusm S^\op)^\op$.
 The two constructions can be combined to add both cokernels and kernels at the same time.
 Let $\eusm S$ be an additive category and let